Book

 In another context, he says top editors “always” get “overexcited” about “everything out of the White House.”

 McNeil’s anger doesn’t end at the newsroom’s edge, however.
-When, in his view, the CDC dithered in dealing with an early 2020 outbreak on a cruise ship, he screamed at an agency media rep—“one I actually liked”—and ended the conversation by throwing his headset in disgust.
+When, in his view, the CDC dithered in dealing with the early 2016 Zika outbreak, he screamed at an agency media rep—“one I actually liked”—and ended the conversation by throwing his headset in disgust.
 His science desk colleagues, he says, responded with a standing ovation.

 He is angry with Trump and the fact that “many public figures no longer find it dishonorable to lie to get what they want.”
 But later he says that it was always his nightmare to be assigned to cover politics, “transcribing and seeking comment on their lies.”
 And he also blames the American public for being “more gullible than we once were.”